Skip to content

 Try the fastest way to log your lifts

 Musklr logs a set in two taps, on iPhone and Apple Watch, and it works offline.
 It's free to use for as long as you like, with no account needed.
 Pro is optional, about $2 a month, for advanced extras like unlimited routines and cloud sync.
-It's in open beta on TestFlight right now.
+It's free on the App Store.

 See everything Musklr does on the home page →